All Articles/

 Effective termite prevention focuses on eliminating moisture sources and removing wood-to-soil contact around structures:

-• Maintain 6-inch clearance between soil and wood siding
+• Maintain a 6-inch clearance between soil and wood siding.

-• Ensure gutters drain at least 4 feet from foundation
+• Ensure gutters drain at least 4 feet from the foundation.

 Mosquito Management Near Grapevine Lake

-Flower Mound's proximity to Grapevine Lake and numerous retention ponds creates ideal mosquito breeding habitat.
-The primary species include Culex quinquefasciatus (southern house mosquito) and Aedes albopictus (Asian tiger mosquito), both capable of transmitting West Nile virus.
+Flower Mound's proximity to Grapevine Lake and numerous retention ponds creates ideal mosquito breeding habitats.
+The primary species include Culex quinquefasciatus and Aedes albopictus, both capable of transmitting West Nile virus.

 Source Reduction Tactics

-The most effective mosquito control eliminates breeding sites rather than treating adult populations:
+The most effective mosquito control eliminates breeding sites:

-• Container management: Empty or treat any container holding water for more than 7 days, including plant saucers, bird baths, and decorative fountains
+• Container management: Empty or treat any container holding water for more than 7 days.

-• Drainage improvement: Fill low spots in yards where water pools after rain, particularly common in Flower Mound's clay soil areas
+• Drainage improvement: Fill low spots in yards where water pools after rain.

 Personal Protection During Peak Season